graphql-java-generator/graphql-maven-plugin-project/README.md

 * In GraphQL request, a critical factor for performance is the way to query relations between objects.
 The [graphql-java site](https://www.graphql-java.com/documentation/v12/batching/) is very clear on this subject.
 So the maven plugin mark every relational field as transient, and let the developper manage these relations.

+So you have to create the Data Fetchers.
+You can take a look at the projets that are within the graphql-maven-plugin-samples.

+Then... you're app is ready to go!
+:)

 ## State of the project